matijakolaric-com/django-music-publisher/docs/publishing.rst

 In the software context, the size of a publisher is completely irrelevant.
 There are self-proclaimed small music publishers who do just about everything and anything, as well as large publishers who are just original publishers or just administrators or just sub-publishers.

 In the context of Django Music Publisher, original publishers with up to about 1000 works (depending on metadata complexity), effectively self-publishers, will fit within the free tier of Heroku, limited to 10.000 database rows.
+If you install it yourself on Heroku, it will be completely free of charge.